 The pandemic caused by the spread of a novel strain of coronavirus (COVID-19) has created significant disruptions to the U.S. and global economy and has contributed to significant volatility in financial markets.
 The global impact of the outbreak has fluctuated since early 2020.
 At times, many state, local and national governments - including those in Massachusetts and Michigan, where our operations are located - have responded by issuing, extending and supplementing orders requiring quarantines, restrictions on travel, and the mandatory closure of certain non-essential businesses, among other actions.
 In the U.S., the status and application of these orders have varied on a state-by-state basis since the early days of the pandemic.
 Many of the restrictions have been periodically updated as infection rates in the U.S. have risen and fallen, as new virus "variants" have emerged, as vaccines have been distributed and administered, and as world health leaders learn more about the virus, its transmission pathway and who is most at risk.
-Because Vericel is deemed an essential business, the Company has been exempted from government orders requiring the closure of workplaces and the cessation of business operations.
+Because Vericel is deemed an essential business, we have been exempted from government orders requiring the closure of workplaces and the cessation of business operations.

-Notwithstanding being an essential business, the Company's business and operations were, at times, adversely impacted by the effects of COVID-19 during 2020.
-As a result of periodic restrictions placed on the performance of elective surgical procedures, the Company experienced a significant increase in cancellations of scheduled MACI procedures as well as a slowdown in new MACI orders during March and April of 2020.
-The widespread suspension of surgical procedures impacted the Company's business and operations during the first and second quarters of 2020.
+Notwithstanding being an essential business, our business and operations have been, at times, adversely impacted by the effects of COVID-19.
+As a result of periodic restrictions placed on the performance of elective surgical procedures, we have experienced a significant increase in cancellations of scheduled MACI procedures as well as a slowdown in new MACI orders during March and April of 2020.
+The widespread suspension of surgical procedures impacted our business and operations during the first and second quarters of 2020.
 The level and degree of restriction on elective surgeries, on the ability of patients to seek treatment and on U.S. business operations generally fluctuated throughout 2020 as COVID-19 infection rates rose and fell during the summer months and into the autumn.
-By the first quarter of 2021, the pandemic's effects on the Company's MACI business had largely dissipated.
-Although hospitals are now better prepared for a subsequent surge in COVID-19 patients and COVID-19 vaccines have been approved and are being widely distributed in the

-United States, the risk remains that regional or local restrictions could again be placed on the performance of elective surgical procedures if the number of COVID-19 infections in the United States were to rise again, or if new or existing COVID-19 variants render current vaccine treatments ineffective.
+By the first quarter of 2021, the pandemic's effects on our MACI business had largely dissipated.
+During the summer of 2021, however, the pandemic's direct and ancillary effects again began to cause some disruption to our MACI business.
+For example, following the cessation of COVID-19-related travel restrictions in many parts of the United States and the availability of vaccinations in May and June 2021 some MACI patients postponed or delayed treatment - opting instead to take vacation and/or travel.
+Further, a surge of new COVID-19 cases during the summer of 2021 caused by the spread of the "Delta" variant again caused disruptions to health care networks, the scheduling of elective surgeries and overall patient behavior.
+These effects were compounded by staffing shortages at many healthcare facilities across the United States during the same period.
+Consequently, and notwithstanding the widespread distribution of vaccines in the United States, these factors contributed to a slowdown of MACI procedures during the third quarter of 2021.
+Although hospitals are now better prepared for subsequent surges in COVID-19 patients, the risk remains that regional or local restrictions could again be placed on the performance of elective surgical procedures if the number of COVID-19 infections in the United States were to continue to rise, or if new or existing COVID-19 variants render current vaccine treatments ineffective.